Why McLanahan Ultra Fines Recovery Plants?

 - Reduce fines reporting to the pond

 - Possible reduction in flocculant cost in Thickener

 - Increase pit yield when utilizing the fines

 - Use the recovered fines for property rehabilitation

 Can I eliminate my ponds using a UFR?

 Unfortunately, no. The reasonable limits for Hydrocyclone recovery are down around 400 mesh or 38µm.
-If looking to make a speciality product such as a fine ag-lime, smaller Hydrocyclones (50mm or 2”) could be used to recover down to around 20µm (nominally 625 mesh), but you would need a lot of them.
+If looking to make a specialty product such as a fine ag-lime, smaller Hydrocyclones (2” or 50mm) could be used to recover down to around 20µm (nominally 625 mesh), but you would need a lot of them.
 Even then, finer fractions would still need to be contained to eventually settle out.
 Pond elimination can be achieved using products such as Thickeners and Filter Presses.